Why is the Comprehensive Exam important to my graduate education?

 Will I be notified when the beginning of the exam is approaching?

 Yes.
 Ordinarily, you will be notified by email that you should consider planning for your comprehensive exam.
-The Request for Scheduling the Comprehensive Examination form must be received by the Graduate Studies Office not later than two weeks prior to the examination.

 Who will be part of the examining committee?

 The examining committee will consist of the student’s PhD Supervisory Committee and one faculty member outside the student’s Supervisory Committee (often but not necessarily selected for expertise in the area of the research proposal) as well as a member of the Graduate Committee, to both review and participate in the examination.
 The examining committee will select a member other than the mentor to serve as chairperson during administration of the comprehensive examination.